Photo caption: Border wall construction in the Patagonia Mountains, taken January 16, 2021.

 What is the current situation at the border?

-Sky Island Alliance staff and partners have visited both the Coronado National Memorial in the Huachuca Mountains and the southern end of the Patagonia Mountains this week—two spots within our Border Wildlife Study where wall construction is ongoing.
+This week, Sky Island Alliance staff and partners visited Coronado National Memorial in the Huachuca Mountains and the southern end of the Patagonia Mountains—two spots within our Border Wildlife Study where wall construction is ongoing.

 The Border Wildlife Study spans over 30 miles of the border.
-As of January 20, contractors are tearing apart at least six of these miles via blasting and road grading.
-This destruction is heartbreaking and alarming, as both the Huachucas and Patagonias are cross-border mountain ranges and provide critical corridors for rare wildlife species, including the jaguar and ocelot.
+As of January 20th, contractors have torn apart at least six of these miles via blasting and road grading.
+This destruction is heartbreaking and alarming, as both the Huachuca and Patagonia Mountains are cross-border mountain ranges and provide critical corridors for rare wildlife species, including the jaguar and ocelot.

 Here are some photos of the wall construction happening at Coronado National Memorial and in the Patagonia Mountains, all taken within the last few days: